franzbu/HAeating/README.md

 This heating control system has been built with **AppDaemon** (Python).
 Why AppDaemon, you may ask.
 Well, AppDaemon is unparalleled when it comes to using Python within Home Assistant without restrictions, including the possibility of creating instances of classes (which, for example, PyScript cannot do).
 The availability of all Python libraries and possibilities allows for the ultimate straightforwardness and efficiency.

 ## 🛠 System Architecture
-The heating automation is split into three specialized layers; the first two are abstraction layers that can stay the same for any kind of heating out there.
+The heating automation is split into three specialized layers; the first two are abstraction layers that can stay the same for any kind of heating, or cooling for that matter, out there.
 Layer 3 is all about how to address the existing heating hardware and will have to be adjusted - two examples are given.

 (1) **Layer 1: Room Level:** RoomDemandCalculator: (The Brain):** An instance of this app runs for every room.
 It handles schedules, hysteresis, solar gain compensation, boost demands, and calculates the heat claim for the room.